How to Find Great Affiliates

 With this step, be sure to make it personal.
 Approach this as a working partnership rather than an indirect, generic sales pitch.
 Let them know why you are interested, explaining how their content fits your affiliate marketing goals and how it can also be of value to them.

 Thanks to social media, influencer marketing is more powerful than ever before.
-The global influencer marketing market size is valued at 13.8 billion, and it is only growing.
-Influencer marketing spending is set to surpass $3 billion in 2021.
-And influencers are social media marketing experts.
+The global influencer marketing market size is valued at 21.1 billion, and it is only growing.
+Influencer marketing spending is set to surpass $2210.5 million just on instagram in 2024.
+And social media personalities are social media marketing experts.

 That’s why partnering with influencers for your affiliate program helps put your products and services in front of large audiences.